NYPL/metadata-documentation/workflows/rights.md

 # Rights
 {: .no_toc }

-Describes the process when Metadata Services Unit (MSU) requests rights metadata be added to records in the Metadata Management System (MMS) by [Copyright and Information Policy](/metadata-documentation/resources/glossary/#copyright-information-policy)
+Describes the process when Metadata Services requests rights metadata be added to records in the Metadata Management System (MMS) by [Copyright and Information Policy](/metadata-documentation/resources/glossary/#copyright-information-policy)

 ## Table of contents
 {: .no_toc .text-delta }